-I would hope the reader would take away a feeling of realism, in the setting, the emotions of the character and a sense of what it's like to work the streets in the bounds of flawed law enforcement and child protection systems.
+I would hope the reader would take away a feeling of realism- in the setting, the emotions of the character, and a sense of what it's like to work the streets in the bounds of flawed law enforcement.
 I would hope that the reader enjoyed the journey he or she took with Bruno as he evolves through the overarching conflict.